MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/warehouse-picking-by-fefo.md

 > [!NOTE]
 > If some serial/lot-numbered items use specific tracking, then those are respected first and under them, the remaining, non-specific, serial/lot numbers are listed according to FEFO.
 <br /><br />
-If two serial/lot-numbered items have the same expiration date, then the program selects the item with the lowest serial or lot number.
+If two serial/lot-numbered items have the same expiration date, then application selects the item with the lowest serial or lot number.
 <br /><br />
 When picking serial/lot-numbered items in locations set up for directed put-away and pick, only quantities on bins of type *Pick* are picked according to FEFO.
 <br /><br />